Skip to main content

 Guide to mathematics tests for undergraduate admissions

-A guide to the Maths test we expect students to undertake if they wish to apply to Bath for an undergraduate Maths course.
+A guide to the Maths test we may expect you to undertake if you wish to apply to Bath for an undergraduate Maths course.

 Acceptable Maths tests